spanner/radiant-forum-extension/README.md

 This is a simple but comprehensive forum implementation that plugs into radiant.
 It's fairly well-featured, including:

+* forums, topics, posts etc
 * page comments
-* rss feeds at several levels
+* rss feeds of pretty much anything (including search results and readers)
-* email monitoring of topics
 * textile-formatted messages with html whitelisting
 * multiple message attachments and nice image-handling